confluentinc/event-streaming-patterns/docs/event/correlation-identifier.md

 ## References
 * This pattern is derived from [Correlation Identifier](https://www.enterpriseintegrationpatterns.com/patterns/messaging/CorrelationIdentifier.html) in _Enterprise Integration Patterns_, by Gregor Hohpe and Bobby Woolf.
-* For a case study on coordinating microservices towards higher-level business goals, see [Building a Microservices Ecosystem with Kafka Streams and ksqlDB](https://www.confluent.io/blog/building-a-microservices-ecosystem-with-kafka-streams-and-ksql/).
 * Correlation identifiers can be used as part of [Event Collaboration](../compositional-patterns/event-collaboration.md), a pattern in which decentralized Event Processing Applications collaborate to implement a distributed workflow solution.
 * The idea of tagging requests and their associated responses exists in many other protocols.
 For example, an email client [connecting over IMAP](https://datatracker.ietf.org/doc/html/rfc3501#section-2.2.1) will send commands prefixed with a unique ID (typically `a001`, `a002`, etc.), and the server will respond asynchronously, tagging its responses with the matching ID.